 Open up the pockets.
 With right sides together, stitch the front and back of the skirts together at the side seam and all around the pocket.
 Take care to leave the pocket opening open.

-Step 8 - Press Towards Front
+Step 8 - Press Inseam Pocket Toward Front

 Press the pocket towards the front of the skirt.
-If you press the side seams forward, you won't need to clip the corners of the pockets meaning there is no weak points that can fray.
+If you press the side seams forward, you won't need to clip the corners of the pockets meaning there are no weak points that can fray.

 Step 9 - Turn

-Turn the garment to the right side and you have a lovely inseam pocket ready to use.
+Turn the garment to the right side, and you have a lovely inseam pocket ready to use.

 Inseam Pockets - In Conclusion

-Now you know how to sew inseam pockets you can add them to almost any garment.
-They are slimline, discrete and best of all, easy to sew.
+Now you know how to sew inseam pockets, you can add them to almost any garment.
+They are slimline, discrete, and best of all, easy to sew.

 More Pocket Tutorials